 What is the difference between financial planning and investment management?

-Investment management in Little Rock, AR centers on constructing and overseeing a financial portfolio.
-Financial planning encompasses investments while also covering budgeting, tax considerations, insurance planning, retirement income strategy, and estate coordination.
+Investment management in Little Rock, AR focuses on building and maintaining a financial portfolio.
+In contrast, financial planning goes beyond investments to include income management, tax strategy, insurance analysis, retirement planning, and estate planning.
 Comprehensive planning brings those pieces together into one strategy.

 Move Forward With a Comprehensive Financial Plan

-If you are ready to talk through your situation, call 877-930-4015, contact us online, or schedule an introductory meeting with a member of our Little Rock, AR advisory team.
+If you would like to review your current plan and next steps, connect with us at 877-930-4015, contact us online, or schedule an introductory meeting to speak with a member of our Little Rock, AR advisory team.

 Primary Sources